 The Higher Certificate serves two distinct purposes.
 For students who do not meet the APS requirements for a degree, it provides the entry point.
 Complete the Higher Certificate successfully, and UNISA’s progression rules allow you into Diploma or degree programmes regardless of your original matric results.

-For students who just need foundational IT skills without committing to a three-year degree, the Higher Certificate delivers basic technical competence in 120 credits, typically completed over one year of full-time study.
+If you just need foundational IT skills without locking yourself into a three-year degree, the Higher Certificate gives you basic technical competence in 120 credits—usually done over one year if you’re studying full-time.

-Modules like EUP1501 teach essential digital literacy.
-You learn to work securely in electronic environments, manage files properly, and understand basic troubleshooting.
-These skills sound simple, but a surprising number of students arrive at university lacking them.
+Modules like EUP1501 cover essential digital literacy stuff.
+You’ll learn how to work securely in electronic environments, manage files the right way, and understand basic troubleshooting.
+These skills might sound pretty simple, but you’d be surprised how many students show up at university without them.

-The certificate alone will not land you a Systems Analyst position, but it can get you entry-level IT support work while you continue studying part-time.
+Now, the certificate by itself isn’t going to land you a Systems Analyst job, but it can definitely get you into entry-level IT support work while you keep studying part-time toward something bigger.

 8. Diploma in Information Technology

-The Diploma sits at NQF Level 6, which means it is recognized as a formal qualification but does not carry the same weight as a degree when applying for management positions later.
-However, you can build on it through the Advanced Diploma if your career plans change.
+The Diploma sits at NQF Level 6, which means it’s recognized as a legit qualification, but it doesn’t carry quite the same weight as a full degree when you’re going for management positions down the road.
+That said, you can always build on it by doing the Advanced Diploma if your career plans end up shifting.

 9. Advanced Diploma in Information Technology

-The Advanced Diploma is specifically designed for Diploma graduates who want to reach NQF Level 7 without starting a full three-year degree from scratch.
-It typically takes one year of full-time study.
+The Advanced Diploma is built specifically for people who’ve already finished the Diploma and want to reach NQF Level 7 without having to start a whole three-year degree from scratch.
+It usually takes about a year if you’re studying full-time.

-The Advanced Diploma allows specialization in areas like advanced networking or cybersecurity beyond what the Diploma covered.
-For someone who has already been working in IT for a few years, going back for an Advanced Diploma can unlock promotion opportunities that the Diploma alone would not provide.
+The Advanced Diploma lets you specialize in areas like advanced networking or cybersecurity—stuff that goes way beyond what the regular Diploma covered.
+For someone who’s already been working in IT for a few years, going back to do the Advanced Diploma can open up promotion opportunities that the Diploma by itself just won’t give you.

 10. Short Learning Programme: UNIX and Python Training